-Works on the tram and the phase one refurbishment of units in The Square in Beeston are complete.
-Compensation from the NET consortium/City Council arising from the tram works has still to be resolved.
+Compensation from the NET Consortium/Nottingham City Council arising from the tram works has still to be resolved.
 No allowance has been made for any such compensation within the detailed figures, since the timing and size of any such receipts cannot be predicted.
-However, in monetary terms it will be significant.